Comparing Playwright and Cypress for WCAG Compliance Testing

 Why does axe-core report different violation counts when run identically in Playwright vs Cypress?
 Divergent execution contexts and auto-wait strategies cause scans to trigger at different DOM readiness states.
 Playwright requires explicit waitForLoadState, while Cypress may scan during hydration, missing dynamically injected ARIA attributes.

 Can I enforce WCAG 2.2 compliance in CI without blocking PRs on minor violations?
 Yes.
-Configure includedImpacts: ['critical', 'serious'] and set failOnViolation: true only for those levels.
-Route moderate and minor to Slack/PR annotations for manual triage.
+In Playwright, filter results.violations by impact before calling expect().
+In Cypress, use includedImpacts: ['critical', 'serious'] in cy.checkA11y options.